Mbed-TLS/mbedtls/docs/driver-only-builds.md

 In addition, for each mechanism you want provided only by your driver:
 - Define the corresponding `PSA_WANT` macro in `psa/crypto_config.h` - this
   means the algorithm will be available in the PSA Crypto API.
-- Define the corresponding `MBEDTLS_PSA_ACCEL` in your build (could be in `psa/crypto_config.h` or your compiler's command line).
-This informs the PSA code that an accelerator is available for this.
+- Define the corresponding `MBEDTLS_PSA_ACCEL` in your build.
+This could be defined in `psa/crypto_config.h` or your compiler's command line.
+This informs the PSA code that an accelerator is available for this mechanism.
 - Undefine / comment out the corresponding `MBEDTLS_xxx_C` macro in `mbedtls/mbedtls_config.h`.
 This ensures the built-in implementation is not included in the build.